Showing posts with label quail. Show all posts

 www.flickr.com/photos/dinnerseries/5062734490/

 The French diner is used to menu listings including the names of the herbs used, the method of cooking, and sometimes the name of the kitchen equipment used.
-In many cases, for the local diners who already know the high standards of a particular product, even the name of the farm where the chickenspigeonsoysters, or lambs were grown may be included in a listing.
+In many cases local diners will already know the high standards of a particular product, even the name of the farm where the chickenspigeonsoysters, or lambs were grown and so they may be included in a listing.

 Réduction on French menus: